quick6black/wab-widgets/README.md

 - **Cut tool** added for breaking line or polygon features into multiple parts.
 Requires a single line or polygon feature be selected to be enabled.
 - **Merge tool** added for combining two or more selected editable line or polygon features from the same editable layer into a single feature.
 The attributes of the feature that has focus in the attribute inspector are preserved.
 If any point features are selected, the tool is disabled.
 If features from more than one editable layer are selected, the tool is disabled.
 - **Explode multi-part feature tool** added for breaking multipart features into multiple single part features (lines and polygons only). **NOTE - THIS IS A SIMPLE EXPLODE ONLY AND DOES NOT SUPPORT COMPLEX GEOMETRY SUCH DONUT FEATURES - USING IT IN SUCH SITUATIONS MAY RESULT IN UNEXPECTED OUTCOMES.**
+- **Copy feature action** added to allow user to copy a feature from an existing feature collection or feature layer into a layer with equivalent geometry type using the Smart Editors copy functionality.

 #### Notes
 The following are changes that are still needed to be implemented: